-It was sort of like gold, having been gifted a whole case of mangoes from my friend Jyothi upon hosting the now summer past International Ladies Group barbecue, one of our gathering events that includes all of the families.
+It was sort of like gold, having been gifted a whole case of mangoes from my friend Jyothi upon hosting the now summer past International Ladies Group barbecue, one of our annual gathering events that includes all of the families.

 Already perfectly ripe and juicy, I had to work fast to prepare my long desired Mango Chutney as mangoes are a real favorite at my house and even a case disappears quickly left to the whims of the household.